-Established in 1895 in east central Jasper County, the city is on the Gulf, Colorado and Santa Fe Railroad and is the terminus of the Jasper and Eastern Railroad.
-Named for John Henry Kirby, who, along with R.P.
+Established in 1895 in east central Jasper County, the city was named for John Henry Kirby, who, along with R.P.
 Allen, laid out the town site.
-Kirby was known as "Prince of the Pines" and at one time produced more Southern Pine lumber than any man in the world.

-Today, lumber is still king, but agribusiness and tourism play an important role in the economy.
 The town is in the middle of national and state forests, as well as the Big Thicket National Preserve.
-Birding is a popular activity in the area.
-Residents salute the forests with the popular Magnolia Festival each April.
+Birding is popular in the area.
+Residents salute the forests with the Magnolia Festival each April.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience